Jean Stewart, Lady Bargany: Thomas Kennedy of Bargany and Margaret Stewart

-Their son, Thomas Kennedy of Bargany married his cousin Margaret Stewart, the daughter of Jean Stewart, Lady Bargany's brother Josias Stewart of Bonytoun, who had been the executor of Jean's will and his legal tutor.
+Their son, Thomas Kennedy of Bargany married his cousin Margaret Stewart, the daughter of Jean Stewart, and Lady Bargany's brother Josias Stewart of Bonytoun, who had been the executor of Jean's will and Thomas' legal tutor.
 Margaret Stewart left him in 1619, complaining of his lack of respect to her and her father.
 On 6 October 1619 after her usual morning prayers at Bargany Castle, she was walking in the garden with her psalm book in her hands, and was surprised by her husband's servant Patrick Kennedy, who asked where she had been.
 Patrick complained to Thomas about her answer and said she called him "his tutor".
 This enraged Thomas who found her in the gardener's house and he punched and kicked her.
 Although the gardener Thomas Todie intervened as she tried to escape Thomas caught up with her again and dragged her by the hair back towards Bargany House (the distance of three archery butts), and up a narrow stair to the gallery, banging her head against the sides.
 Thomas left her unconscious on the gallery floor and locked her alone in the castle.
 Margaret found her way out of the back door and escaped through the hedge and waded through the deep water of the Girvan, hiding in the woods and reaching the safety of her aunt's house at Dailly the next day.
 Then she rode to Ardstinchar Castle hoping to find her father but had to stay in a barn until Lord Ochiltree arrived.
 She came to Edinburgh where her father and John Jolie, doctor of physic looked after her.
 Meanwhile, in November Thomas was at Ballintrae and played golf on the links called the Green of Ardstinchar with his friends.
 The Privy Council of Scotland upheld her complaint.